mixbytes/ring-multisig/README.md

 It's planned to implement this ring-signing as a library, to use with any solidity function

 ## Elevator Pitch
-dApp to anonymously vote on critical decisions (euthanasia, death senstence, etc.) using BN256 ellicptic curve
+Solidity library to make any solidity function wrapped in "ring-multisig" voting, using 'bn256' curve (well designed for anonimous voting).
+Ring-signatures now used mostly for mixing ether and tokens, but we want to show the possibility to use ring-signatures to other important human activities.
+As an example we've made the DApp to anonymously vote on critical decisions (euthanasia, death senstence, etc.) using BN256 ellicptic curve.
+Such solutions are also useful for voting in DAOs and any other places, that require collective decisions without revealing voters' identities.
+Also, we plan to use this library for our own contract constructors.

 ## Inspiration
-We want to solve problem of critical decision making and unability to gurantee privacy of those collective decisions.
+We want to solve problem of critical decision making and unability to gurantee privacy of those collective decisions (for examples decisions of juries).
+Also, we want to give developers an easy way to implement ring-signature-based voting on arbitrary action in Ethereum contracts, using simple configuration procedure.

 ## What it does
+It allows any Solidity developer simply add anonymous voting ("N-of-M" votes "for") for any contract action(like multisig, but anonymous).
-dApp allows judge to create a new proposal and nominate juries who in turn can cast votes using their respective private keys.
-Prosopal creator specifies criteria for decision to be enforced (N of M signatures).
+The example DApp allows judge to create a new proposal and nominate juries who in turn can cast votes using their respective private keys.
+Judge specifies criteria for decision to be enforced (N of M signatures).
 Juries cast their votes that are counted by smart contract preserving full privacy.

-## How I built it
+## How we built it
+We've taken two implementaions, Solidity part from Mobius project and JS implementation from BulletproofJS(BANKEX) and tried to connect them.
+The result is solidity function modifier, allowing set N of M linked ring signatures required for action to be performed in contract.
+At the end of hackathon we still have problems in signing, but the 99% of algorythm is checked and we're sure, that it will be fixed in next few days of work.

-## Challenges I ran into
+## Challenges we ran into
+There is no ready implementation on ring signatures using bn256 curve, usable with Solidity and JS, so, you cannot simply use ring-signatures for anonmous voting in Ethereum DApps, so, the challenge was to make this heterogenous code to work.

-## Accomplishments that I'm proud of
+## Accomplishments that we're proud of
+Elliptic curves cryptography implementation in JS.
+Usage of ring-signatures not only to build mixers for tokens and ether.

 ## What I learned
+The new curves, designed for anonimous voting, low-level programming in Javascript (OMG)

 ## What's next for Ring Signatures Anonymous Voting
+Finally fix the signing algorythm (at the end of hackathon we still have problems in signing, but the 99% of algorythm is checked and we're sure, that it will be fixed in next few days of work).
+Publish final universal solution (JS component and Solidity library) to use by ane Solidity developer, wishing to add anonimous voting for any contract action.